-Acting for a state owned oil and gas company in an LCIA arbitration concerning a shareholder dispute under a joint venture arrangement.
+Acting for a state-owned oil and gas company in an LCIA arbitration concerning a billion dollar shareholder dispute under a joint venture arrangement.

-Represented a client opposing a freezing injunction before the English High Court relating to an oil and gas asset in a CIS country.
+Represented a client opposing a freezing injunction before the English Commercial Court relating to an oil and gas asset in a CIS country.

 Conducted a multi-jurisdictional internal regulatory investigation for a leading financial institution relating to failures in money laundering systems and controls.